How do you get to Tortuguero from Puerto Viejo (or vice-versa?)

 Prices are shown here for your convenience but the operator may change them so verify before payment.

-Note that the routes via Moin, Caño Blanco and La Pavona (not offered here but you may see on some other sites) are substantially different experiences:
+Note that the routes via Moin, Caño Blanco and La Pavona are substantially different experiences:

 • For the shuttles operating via Moin Dock, there is about a 70 min drive in a van shuttle, 30 min stop for bathroom break and logistics then a 3 to 4 hour boat ride including a stop.
 These routes operate with a minimum of just 2 passengers.